 This course seeks to examine Black families in the United States by exploring the social and cultural factors that have shaped them.
 It begins with an overview of the historical and anthropological roots of Black families, and then focuses on an in-depth analysis of their contemporary formations.
-1 c.u.
-Prerequisites: SOC 100, SOC 215 with a grade of C or better.

-SOC 370 SOCIOLOGY OF LATIN AMERICA AND THE CARIBBEAN (Also LAC 370 with a grade of C or better.
+SOC 370 SOCIOLOGY OF LATIN AMERICA AND THE CARIBBEAN

+(Also LAC 370

 The richness and diversity of Latin American cultures, the region's turbulent history of conquest and colonization, the politics of development and underdevelopment, and national struggles for reform and revolution are examined.
-I c.u.
-Prerequisite: SOC 100, SOC 215